kristijanAero/kristijanaero.github.io/README.md

 Process is explained through series of small reports each pertaining to one part of the model or design.

-!!!
-CHECK BRANCHES FOR ALL ANALYZED VARIANTS !!!

 AC_HC - Acrobatic wing honeycomb variant